theimowski/FsBlog/source/blog/2016/06-21-xslt-implicit-vs-explicit-processing.md

         </wrapping>
     </root>

-We can achieve this result by adding a new specific template to our XSLT, which makes use of the [xsl:next-match](http://www.saxonica.com/html/documentation/xsl-elements/next-match.html) instruction:
+We can achieve this result by adding a new specific template to our XSLT, which makes use of the [xsl:next-match](http://www.saxonica.com/html/documentation/xsl-elements/next-match.html) instruction.
+The instruction applies next (in the order of priority) matching template:

     [lang=xml]
     <xsl:template match="*[@@wrap = 'yes']">